Uniform negative immersions and the coherence of one-relator groups: Preliminaries

 The reader is referred to the classic paper of Stallings \cite{stallings-folding} for the standard theory of the topology of graphs.
-Stallings uses Serre graphs, which is slightly different to the model of graphs we adopt here, but his arguments are easily adapted to our context and we leave the details to the reader.
+Stallings phrases his arguments in terms of Serre graphs, which differ slightly from the model of graphs we adopt here, but his arguments are easily adapted to our context and we leave the details to the reader.
 Stallings does not use pre-graphs, but again the theory is easy to adapt.